EducationalTestingService/skll/doc/run_experiment.rst

 keep the same folds for both the outer and the inner cross-validation loops.

-However, sometimes the goal of specifying the folds file is simply for the purposes of comparison to another existing experiment or another context in which maintaining the constitution of the folds in the inner grid-search loop is not required.
+However, sometimes the goal of specifying the folds file is simply for the purpose of comparison to another existing experiment or another context in which maintaining the constitution of the folds in the inner grid-search loop is not required.
 In this case, users may set the parameter :ref:`use_folds_file_for_grid_search <use_folds_file_for_grid_search>`